ivandotv/dumba/README.md

 ## Quick Usage

-In order to use Dumba.js we need the create the `schema` object, which declarease what filelds exists and how will they be validated.
+To use Dumba.js we need the create the `schema` object, which declares what fields exist and how will they be validated.

 ```ts
 import { createField, createValidation } from 'dumba'